Arad1234/Family-Tasks-Manager/README.md

 - User authentication using JWT (JSON Web Tokens)
 - Create, update, and delete family rooms
 - Add, update, and delete tasks within a family room
-- Utilize Supabase to synchronize the tasks with their Google Calendar.
+- Utilize Supabase Auth to synchronize the tasks with their Google Calendar.
 - Real-time updates using Socket.IO
 - Task assignment to family members
 - Responsive user interface built with MUI (Material-UI)